ckeditor/ckeditor5/docs/features/feature-digest.md

 				<a href="https://ckeditor.com/docs/ckeditor5/latest/features/source-editing.html">Source editing</a>
 			</td>
 			<td>
-				he source editing feature lets you view and edit the source of your document.
+				The source editing feature lets you view and edit the source of your document.
 			</td>
 		</tr>